 Regarding Jesus’ passion, authentic Christian youth ministry is motivated by Jesus’ great passion—his love for God and love for people.
-Jesus was (and is) perfectly obedient to the great commandment of love, which Jeb wrote about in this column last month.
+Jesus was (and is) perfectly obedient to the great commandment of love.

-As we embrace and express Jesus’ person and passion, we come to desire fuller participation in Jesus’ mission on earth in our time.
-We appropriately refer to that mission as the great commission—summarized in the command given by Jesus to his disciples just before his ascension (see Matthew 28:18-20).
+As we embrace and express Jesus’ person and passion, we come to desire fuller participation in Jesus’ mission on earth.
+We refer to that mission as the great commission—summarized in the command given by Jesus to his disciples just before his ascension (see Matthew 28:18-20).

 Our participation in this mission of Jesus is far more than simply a series of tasks to achieve—it flows out of who Christ is and who we are in Christ.
-Because we are his disciples, we seek to make disciples.
-An appropriate Christian motto would be being and building disciples.
+Because we are his disciples, we seek to make more disciples.
+An appropriate Christian motto would be “being and building disciples.”

-And so it is with youth ministry.
+So it is with youth ministry.
 We want to see young people being disciples and then being equipped to participate in building disciples.
-They do this with Jesus and for Jesus, motivated by Jesus’ passionate love for God and for people and assisted along the way by caring adult disciples who catch the vision and desire to participate in what God is doing among youths in our day.
+They do this with Jesus and for Jesus, motivated by Jesus’ passionate love for God and for people, and assisted along the way by caring adult disciples who catch the vision and desire to participate in what God is doing among youths in our day.

 Easy enough to understand, isn’t it?
 But sometimes the steps in implementation can seem a bit complex and daunting.
-How, for example, does one seek out lost youths and introduce them to Jesus?
-And how does one build up a young believer in his or her love for God and for people?
-And how does one equip a young believer so that he or she becomes active and skillful as a worker in Jesus’ service?
+How, for example, do we seek out lost youths and introduce them to Jesus?
+And how do we build up a young believer in his or her love for God and for people?
+And how do we equip a young believer so that he or she becomes active and skillful as a worker in Jesus’ service?
 And, by the way, what does it look like for a child, teen or college-age young adult to be serving with Jesus in his disciplemaking work?

 I’m glad you asked.
-And it’s not that we have a one-size-fits-all formulaic answer.
-But Jeb and I have experienced and seen what God is doing in our day among young disciples of Jesus—he is giving birth to a disciplemaking movement that includes adults and youths—living and sharing the gospel together.
+It’s not that we have a one-size-fits-all formulaic answer.
+But we have experienced and seen what God is doing in our day among young disciples of Jesus—he is giving birth to a disciplemaking movement that includes adults and youths—living and sharing the gospel together.

-In future articles in this column, through web-based instruction and in our conferences, we’ll share what we’ve learned as we unpack the how-to details of seeking, building and equipping young disciples of Jesus.
+In other articles in this series, we’ll share what we’ve learned as we unpack the how-to details of seeking, nurturing and equipping young disciples of Jesus.
 We’ll also talk a lot about how to lead youth-directed disciplemaking ministries.
 So stay tuned.
 Prepare your heart.
 Seek after the equipping you need.
-And please pray for Jeb and me, and most importantly for our youths.
+And please pray for us, and most importantly for our youths.